 Now, it’s time to focus on the rest of the wreath by adding the leaves, berries, and grass.

 After pulling the leaves off of the stems, I arranged them on the wreath how I wanted before gluing them down with hot glue.

 Then I added the berries and grass at random intervals.

 I attached all of the floral elements by putting hot glue onto the stems and pushing them into the wreath form.

 Step 4: Add Embellishments

-I placed the tombstones, extra skull, spiders, and bats around on the wreath probably 50 times before I got them right.
+I placed the tombstones, extra skulls, spiders, and bats around on the wreath probably 50 times before I got them right.
 But after I had them exactly where I wanted them, I glued them down with hot glue.

 And it was done!

 I’m so happy with how this boho Halloween wreath turned out.
-And I’m so motivated to try to make the rest of my Halloween decor fit with this boho theme!
+And I’m motivated to try to make the rest of my Halloween decor fit with this boho theme!

 And if boho isn’t your style, check out this DIY Whimsical Halloween wreath that I’ve used for the past couple of years.